-The governing board of the District is the Board of Education (the "Board").
-The Board consists of five voting members and one nonvoting student member.
-The voting members are elected to four-year terms.
-Elections for positions to the Board are held every two years, alternating between two and three available positions.
-Each December, the Board elects a President, Vice President and Clerk to serve one-year terms.
-Current members of the Board, together with their office and the date their current term expires, are set forth on the following page.
+The District is governed by a Board of Education (the "Board of Education") consisting of five voting members and one nonvoting student member.
+The voting members are elected to four-year terms by trustee area.
+Elections for positions to the Board of Education are held every two years, alternating between two and three available positions.
+Each December, the Board of Education elects a President, Vice President and Clerk to serve one-year terms.
+Current members of the Board of Education, together with their office and the date their current term expires, are set forth in the table on the following page.